MouSiyi/CSdiy/03note.md

     ...

 ```
+1. Expressions, return statements, and assign statements are simple statements.
+2. A def statement is a compound statement.The suite following the header defines the function body.

+Each kind of header correspond to specialized evaluation rules for executing its suite, and that's called *control*.
+To execute a sequence of statements, execute the first statement.
+If that statement does not *redirect control*, then proceed to execute the resr of the sequence of statements,if any remain.
+an example of redirecting control : the process of function application terminates whenever the first return statement is executed

-Execution rule for conditional statements:
+**Execution rule for conditional statements:**
 Each clause is considered in order.
 1. Evaluate the header's expression.
 2. If it is a true value, execute the suite and skip the remaining clauses.

 Syntax: if; elif; else

+**Boolean context:**
+Their truth values matter to control flow.
 False values: False, 0, '', None...
 True values: anything else
+Every built-in kind of data in Python has both true and false values.
+**Boolean values:**
+Boolean values represent truth values in logical expressions.
+The built-in comparison operations return Boolean values.
+**Boolean operators:**
+not;and;or
+**Evaluation procedure for expression <left>and<right>**
+1. Evaluate the subexpression <left>.
+2. If the result is a false value v, then the expression evaluates to v.
+3. Othervise, the expression evaluates to the value of <right>.

+The values, operators, rules provide a way of *combination*.
+Functions that perform comparisons and return boolean values typically begin with ```is```.

 ## Iteration
 **while statement**